 Core tip: CU-hepatocellular carcinoma (HCC), GAG-HCC and REACH-B scores accurately predict subsequent HCC development in both treatment-naïve patients with chronic hepatitis B and those receiving antiviral therapy.
 At the recommended cutoff values, baseline CU-HCC and REACH-B scores had high sensitivity, while the GAG-HCC score had high specificity in predicting HCC.
 Patients persistently in the low-risk category have the lowest risk of HCC; those “downgraded” in risk category have significantly lower, but a small risk of HCC compared to those in the high-risk category.
 Patients in the high-risk category either at baseline or after treatment should undergo HCC surveillance.

-].
+In the last two decades, the development of antiviral therapy was a major breakthrough in the management of chronic hepatitis B (CHB), which modifies the natural history of the disease and reduces the risk of HCC[5-7].
 Nonetheless, there is still a low, but clinically relevant risk of HCC in patients receiving antiviral therapy.
 It would be a heavy financial burden, particularly in low and middle economic countries, if all CHB patients received antiviral therapy and HCC surveillance.
 Thus, there is a need for accurate risk prediction to assist prognostication, decisions on the need for antiviral therapy and HCC surveillance.

 RISK FACTORS FOR HBV-RELATED HCC